tranthanhhoang060391/laravel-microservices/README.md

 To start the microservice application:

 1. Navigate to each folder within the **microservices** directory.
+2. Copy the .env.example and rename to .env
-2. Run `./vendor/bin/sail up -d` to start the containers.
+3. Run `./vendor/bin/sail up -d` to start the containers.
-3. Start RabbitMQ by running `docker-compose up`.
+4. Start RabbitMQ by running `docker-compose up`.
-4. Test the application using Postman, and connect to the database using your preferred tool (ensure the correct database port is used).
+5. Test the application using Postman, and connect to the database using your preferred tool (ensure the correct database port is used).

 To start the monolithic application:
-1. Navigate to each folder within the **mono-appplication** directory.
+1. Navigate to the **mono-appplication** directory.
+2. Copy the .env.example and rename to .env
-2. Run `./vendor/bin/sail up -d` to start the containers.
+3. Run `./vendor/bin/sail up -d` to start the containers.

 ### Prerequisites